truenas/documentation/content/SCALEUIReference/Apps/AppsScreensSCALE.md

 {{< trueimage src="/images/SCALE/23.10/AppsDiscoverScreen.png" alt="Applications Discover Screen" id="20: Applications Discover Screen" >}}

 ### Discover Screen Header

-The header includes the **Leave Feedback** link in early release versions of SCALE Cobia.

 The breadcrumbs at the top of the header provide links to the previous or the main applications screen.
 Click a link to open that screen.